-Medical researchers agree that exercising into old age helps to prevent heart attacks, strokes and cancers and prolongs lives, but a recent report shows that sometimes competing in endurance sports may cause atrial fibrillation that can be fatal (Am J Case Rep, May 26, 2020;21:e924580).
-An 80-year-old non-smoking, non-drinking life-long competitive marathon runner, with a resting heart rate of 40 beats per minute, fell while running and died from a blood clot thrown from his heart to his brain, caused by an irregular heartbeat called atrial fibrillation.
+Medical researchers agree that exercising into old age helps to prevent heart attacks, strokes and cancers and prolongs lives, but one report shows that sometimes competing in endurance sports may cause atrial fibrillation (Am J Case Rep, May 26, 2020;21:e924580).
+One 80-year-old non-smoking, non-drinking life-long competitive marathon runner, with a resting heart rate of 40 beats per minute, fell while running and died from a blood clot thrown from his heart to his brain, caused by an irregular heartbeat called atrial fibrillation.

 How Endurance Sports May Increase Risk for Atrial Fibrillation in Older Athletes

 Competing in endurance sports often requires exercising through pain and discomfort.
 Contracting skeletal muscles send large amounts of blood back to the heart, which stretches the heart muscle to cause it to beat faster and with greater force (Starling’s Law).
 When you are just exercising and feel some discomfort, you usually reduce the intensity of your workout to get back into your comfort zone.
 On the other hand, when you are competing in an endurance event, you try to push yourself through pain and discomfort, which can stretch the heart muscle fibers to near their limits.

 • This stretching of the heart muscle can cause damage to the muscle filaments that increases stimulation of the vagus nerve that regulates heart rate, which can cause a slow heart rate (bradycardia) that can sometimes cause atrial fibrillation.

 • Atrial fibrillation means that the atrium, the upper part of the heart, starts to flutter instead of contracting before the bottom part of the heart contracts.
 This allows blood to collect and stop moving in the upper part of the heart, which increases risk of forming clots in the upper part of the heart.